doctorfree/Asciiville/README.md

 * A command line web search
 * A zoomable map of the world
 * Command line character based Twitter client
+* Translate words and phrases from and to a wide variety of languages
 * A network download/upload speed test
 * The AAlib BB demo running in a tmux session (Debian based systems only)
 * The ASCII text-based dungeon game `nethack` with Extended ASCII glyphs